Ahavaz/myreads/README.md

 To get the application up and running right away:

-* install required project dependencies with `npm i --no-optional`
+* install required project dependencies with `npm i`
 * start the development server with `npm start`

 ## Backend Server